 No products found.

-The Texsport Portable Outdoor Propane Heater is lightweight, and portable compared to more traditional heating sources.
-It’s perfect for the outdoorsman who wants an easy way to heat their tent without dealing with complex installation.
+The Texsport Portable Outdoor Propane Heater is lightweight and portable compared to traditional heating sources.
+It’s perfect for outdoors people who want an easy way to heat their tent without dealing with complex installation.

-The safety features are also worth noting- if the flame goes out, it will automatically shut off the fuel valve and prevent any potential fire hazards.
-All in all, this is a great little heater that does what you need it to at a reasonable price point.
+The safety features are also worth noting- if the flame goes out, it will automatically shut off the fuel valve and prevent potential fire hazards.
+This is a great little heater that does what you need it to at a reasonable price point.

 This is a perfect portable heater for tent camping and backpacking due to its size and weight.